CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 ### LUKS

 LUKS is a disk encryption standard that is used by most Linux distributions.
-It is the most secure disk encryption standard available, and is the only one that I recommend.
+It is one of the most secure disk encryption standard available, but there are others.
 Typically, when installing your distribution, you will be asked if you want to encrypt your disk.
 You should **always** say yes to this question.

 Use a strong password for your disk encryption.
 This password should be **different** from your BIOS password, and be large and impossible to guess.